-(Approved by the Executive Director of Health Sciences Administration by authority of Executive Order No. 1 and by the the Senior Vice President for Finance and Facilities by authority of Executive Order No. 5)
+(Approved by the Executive Director of Health Sciences Administration by authority of Executive Order No. 1 and by the the Senior Vice President for Finance and Facilities by authority of Administrative Order No. 9)

 The University of Washington is required to establish procedures to prevent water, soil, and air pollution in compliance with Washington State Department of Ecology rules under Chapter 173-201A WAC, Water Quality Standards for Surface Waters of the State of Washington; Chapter 173-200 WAC, Water Quality Standards for Ground Waters of the State of Washington; Chapter 173-360 WAC, Underground Storage Tank Regulations; Chapter 173-340 WAC, Model Toxics Control Act-Cleanup; Chapter 173-400 WAC, General Regulations for Air Pollution Sources; Chapter 173-220 WAC, National Pollutant Discharge Elimination System (NPDES) Permit Program; Puget Sound Clean Air Agency Regulation I, the terms of the UW Air Operating Permit; City of Seattle Department of Planning and Development, Director's Rule 2000-16, Construction Stormwater Control Technical Requirements Manual; as well as other City of Bothell, City of Tacoma, and other applicable local ordinances.